 The Sunshine Vitamin That’s a Simple Solution

 In Canada, it is recommended for kids to get 1000 IU daily.
-(I mention Canadian dosing only because here in America we are still struggling with the importance of Vitamin D, so data for recommendations for screening and supplementation are severely lagging).
+I mention Canadian dosing only because here in America we are still struggling with the importance of Vitamin D, so data for recommendations for screening and supplementation are severely lagging.